Installing Plumbr Server

 Plumbr Server embeds several different infrastructure elements (Kafka, Druid, Jetty, MySQL, etc).
 To simplify the installation & update of the infrastructure we have built the Server installation on top of Docker containers.
 Installing the containers is done via a single Docker Compose file.

 So, installing the Plumbr Server consists of preparing the environment to run Docker containers and launching Docker Compose project supplied by Plumbr.

 In default installation mode all components of the Plumbr Server are running on the same physical or virtual server.
 This server has to satisfy the following hardware requirements:

 - Disk storage.
 Depends on the number of monitored JVMs and their activity.
+The more traffic for Plumbr to monitor the more storage will be needed.
 On moderately active JVM up to 3GB per JVM per month or, taking into account the 90-day data retention, around 9GB per JVM per year.

 Plumbr Server has no special software requirements apart from the ability to run Docker and Docker Compose.
 Please consult their respective documentation for further information: https://docs.docker.com/engine/installation/ and https://docs.docker.com/compose/install/.
 You will need Docker version 1.12 and Docker Compose version 1.8.
 The most tested and recommended OS is Ubuntu Linux 16.04.

 To install Plumbr Server you will download and run several Docker images using the supplied Docker Compose file.
 Please follow these steps: